LesF/WZModelExport/README.md

 ----------
 A personal interest project.
 My initial plan was to find and combine different droid parts to export as a 3D printable object.

-Assumes you have unpacked the appropriate WZ2100 resources and have a set if .pie files.
+Assumes you have unpacked the appropriate WZ2100 resources and have a set of .pie files.

 Custom tags can be applied to each .pie file, to aid in grouping and filtering the files.